ninenines/cowboy/README.md

 Quick start
 -----------

- *  Add Cowboy as a rebar dependency to your application.
+ *  Add Cowboy as a rebar dependency to your application
- *  Start Cowboy and add one or more listeners.
+ *  Start Cowboy and add one or more listeners
- *  Write handlers for your application.
+ *  Write handlers for your application

 Getting Started
 ---------------